Explore health content from A to Z.

 I need information about...

 Sometimes tumors growing in the brain begin there.
 These are called primary brain tumors.
 But other types of brain tumors begin as cancers somewhere else in the body.
 These can start in the lung, breast, skin, kidney, or other body parts.
-Then they spread to the brain.
+They may spread to the brain if the cancers are not controlled at the original site.
 These are called secondary or metastatic brain tumors.

 Metastatic brain tumors are more common than tumors that begin in the brain, and are treated differently from those that start in the brain.